Staffing Agreement

 Staff are required to complete a YWAM Discipleship Training School (DTS) prior to applying to join as Staff, at their own expense.

-Further training is also encouraged, but not necessary; especially the YWAM School of Frontier Missions (SOFM) or Discipleship Bible School (DBS).
+Further training is also encouraged, but not necessary; especially the YWAM Discipleship Bible School (DBS) or School of Frontier Missions (SOFM).
 Time off can be given for such training.

 The notice a Staff member must give to end their service with YWAM Sendai is usually at least 4 weeks.